isomerpages/moe-yuyingsec/_about-us/Student Management/Rules & Regulations.md

 #### **2\.
 FLAG RAISING CEREMONY (FRC) / ASSEMBLY / RECESS ASSEMBLY**

 2.1.
 Students must assemble at the assembly venue during FRC, assembly and recess assembly according to class and index numbers, quickly and in an orderly manner.

+2.2.
+Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+Students will take the Pledge with the right fist placed over the heart.

+2.3.
+Students are to assemble for recess assembly five minutes before the second bell of recess.